WestpacCXTeam/Starter-Pack/README.md

 ### Both
 1. [Download this repo](https://github.com/WestpacCXTeam/Starter-Pack/archive/master.zip) and unpack it into a folder of your choice.
 1. `cd` into the folder e.g. `cd c:/Users/MYNAME/Sites/MYPROJECT` within your shell enviroment.
 1. Run `npm install` to install all dependencies.
-Go get a cup of tea :tea:, this may take some time.
+Go get a cup of tea, this may take some time.

 **[⬆ back to top](#content)**